Filtering in Blazor Pivot Table Component

 This property is applicable only for OLAP data sources.

-• Select a level from the drop-down list that will load all members up to the chosen level from the cube.
+• Load by level selection: Choose a specific level from the dropdown list to load all members up to that selected level from the cube.

 @using Syncfusion.Blazor.PivotView